Bradoqguido/Service-AST-ReportBuilder/README.md

 # Activate your V-env
 Run this command to activate the venv: `source venv/bin/activate`.

-If you don't have the venv installed, run: `python3 -m venv .venv` and then activate it.
+If you don't have the venv installed, run: `python3 -m venv venv` and then activate it.

 # How to use